CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 Forge for 1.4 downloads additional library jars at *runtime*, using hardcoded URLs, for some God forsaken reason.
 These download URLs have long since been taken off the air.
 I'm hearing that putting the URLs given in the error log into the Wayback Machine gives hits, so if you're showing up here from Google, you can do that.
 Frustratingly the log message doesn't print where the files are expected to go: it's `.minecraft/libs`. `.minecraft` is in a platform-dependent location; on Windows it's under `%APPDATA%` (just type that into windows explorer including the percent signs).

 As a launcher developer, though, I'd like to shim this so it's not an issue.
-(The actual system is that *any* Forge coremod can download libraries from any URL provided in the jar, btw.)
+(The actual system is that *any* Forge coremod can download libraries from any URL provided in the jar, btw)

 The provenance of the file path: